 BOMA Letter Urges U.S. Surgeon General to Recognize RTs

 Peter Papadakos, MD, FCCM, FCCP, FAARC, chair of the AARC Board of Medical Advisors (BOMA), sent a letter to the U.S. Surgeon General, asking for assistance in recognizing respiratory therapists.
 The letter brings to light the need to recognize the valuable contributions respiratory therapists make each day as they work to fight the COVID-19 virus.

 “Respiratory therapists have played a key role in my career in critical care,” Dr. Papadakos said.
 “A number of my therapists have joined me in research projects that have lead to multiple publications in Mechanical Ventilation, ARDS and NIV.
 I owe you all a debt of gratitude for all you do from the neonatal ICU to the point of end of life.”

 SCCM has released its Surviving Sepsis Campaign COVID-19 guidelines to manage critically ill adults with COVID-19 in the intensive care unit (ICU).
 This guideline is expected to be updated as new evidence becomes available.

 The AARC sent letters to U.S. Vice President Mike Pence, U.S. Congress, the Department of Health and Human Services, and the Centers for Medicare and Medicaid Services.
 These letters advocate for the role of the respiratory therapist during this crisis and beyond.

-As states continue to implement emergency declarations, the Federation of State Medical Boards keeps track of details on what states are doing to lift licensing laws to permit health care professionals to work across state lines.
-The list is updated regularly.
-Idaho and South Carolina specifically mention respiratory therapists.
+As states continue to implement emergency declarations, the Federation of State Medical Boards keeps track of details on what states are doing to lift licensing laws to permit health care professionals to work across state lines and to provide telehealth services.
 You may also want to check with the licensing board in your state that governs respiratory therapists.